nur-alam/versatile/readme.txt

 Yes!
 Use the "Test this plugin now" button to simulate how plugins would appear for your IP.

 = Can I extend it with my own tools? =
-Yes, Tukitaki is built with modular architecture and can be extended easily.
+Yes, Versatile is built with modular architecture and can be extended easily.

 == Screenshots ==